 2. Run WordPerfect for DOS under emulation software (recommended only for experienced users of WPDOS).
 Various methods to perform this feat are described on a separate pages for this site's recommended DOSBox method and other, more complex methods based on Windows and either Parallels Desktop or VMware Fusion.

 3. Run WordPerfect for the Macintosh under software that emulates an old 68K or PowerPC Mac (recommended only for experienced users of WPMac).
 These methods are described on separate pages for a recommended and well-integrated system and a less-advanced alternative system, mostly for older Macs.

 4. Convert your WP files into Word or RTF format for editing in Microsoft Word, LibreOffice, Pages, or some other Mac-native software; or convert your WP files into PDF format for distribution but not for editing.
 Different methods for converting WP files may be found on the rest of this page.
+Each will produce slightly different results.
 These methods are as follows:

 Password-protected files.
 Open these files in a copy of WordPerfect; remove the password; and then convert the file.

 WPMac files that use fonts provided by the Mac OS "Language Kits" (Japanese, Korean, etc.).
-These files can be converted by the WPLO Converter, or you may try the obsolete method described elsewhere on this page.
+These files can be converted by the WPWordConverter and the WPLO Converter, or you may try the obsolete method described elsewhere on this page.

 This standalone conversion program is based on the conversion software in the LibreOffice word-processor, which uses the most recent version of the open-source lipwpd WordPerfect import filter.
 The converter was devised by the creator of this site; if you find it useful, please feel to make a contribution to the site.